 The most insidious, long-term, result of this Republican sweep through our legislative waters will not be the dismantling or reduced funding of public institutions designed to protect the average American, like the Department of Education, the Department of Agriculture, the Department of Commerce, the Department of Energy and the Department of Health and Human Resources, it will be the fundamental codification of supply-side economics and the social privateering that will follow.

 Supply-side economics, championed in the 80s as Reaganomics and most commonly referred to by the description of its intention as “Trickle-down,” is the theory that tax cuts and increased benefits for the wealthy and corporations will eventually benefit everyone in society.
-It is the sworn enemy of the progressive tax system that has been in place since nearly the beginning of federal tax to pay for the Civil War.
+It is the sworn enemy of the progressive tax system that has been in place since the beginning of federal tax to pay for the Civil War.
 Progressive taxation imposes a lower tax rate on low-income earners and a higher rate on those with higher incomes.

 The rationale for a progressive tax is that an alternative “flat” percentage on all income would place a disproportionate burden on people with low incomes.
 The dollar amount owed might be smaller but the effect on their real spending power would be greater and often put them below even basic costs of living.